gulrak/cadmium/README.md

 * Traditional 1400Hz buzzer, MegaChip8 sample playback and XO-CHIP audio emulation
 * When multicolor support is active, 16 colors in four planes are supported

+## Versioning

+Cadmium uses version numbers to communicate the difference between releases and work-in-progress builds.
+Only even patch versions will be used for releases and odd patch version will only be used for commits while working on  the next version.
+So a version like `v1.0.1` can vary in features and behavior as it is the changing `main` branch head between `v1.0.0` and `v1.0.2`.

 ## Compiling from Source

 _Cadmium_ is written in C++17 and uses CMake as a build solution.
 To build it,